polkadot-fellows/xcm-format/README.md

 ## **7** Universal Consensus Location Identifiers

 This describes the `MultiLocation` (and associates) as used in XCM version of this document, and its version is strictly implied by the XCM it is used within.
-If it is necessary to form a `MultiLocation` value is used _outside_ of an XCM (where its version cannot be inferred) then the version-aware `VersionedMultiLocation` should be used instead, exactly analogous to how `Xcm` relates to `VersionedXcm`.
+If it is necessary to form a `MultiLocation` value that is used _outside_ of an XCM (where its version cannot be inferred) then the version-aware `VersionedMultiLocation` should be used instead, exactly analogous to how `Xcm` relates to `VersionedXcm`.

 ### **7.1** Description